 This was the final segment on what had been a very long journey so far, and with the spread of COVID-19 getting scarier and scarier by the hour, things weren’t quite as exciting as it may have seemed.
 That being said, I was still looking forward to this in a very big way.

 EVA Air premium economy passengers don’t get complimentary lounge access, but thanks to my Priority Pass membership, I was able to get into the Plaza Premium lounge located on the upper level of terminal 2.
-It was a fairly decent lounge as far as Plaza Premium lounges go, and I will say that it was much better than having to hang out in the main terminal for several hours before the flight.

 Once I had a belly full of good food, I was starting to feel restless.
 I guess the excitement of doing my first ever EVA Air premium economy review was getting to me.